octanner/scs-ztrk-helper/README.md

 ### Prerequisites

-This Module asumes that you have a ZTRK table in SAP and that an API to insert records is available
+This Module asumes that you have a ZTRK table in SAP and that an API to insert records is available.

+This Module have a dependency on another module called 'api-auth-helper'.
+See the module documentation if it needs to be configure. [api-auth-helper](https://github.com/octanner/scs-api-auth-helper)

 ### Installing